cosmos/cosmos/GOVERNANCE_DOC.md

       proposal.LinkedProposal = txSubmitProposal.LinkedProposal // handle case where LinkedProposal is not specified
       proposal.Deposit = txSubmitProposal.InitialDeposit
       proposal.SubmitBlock = CurrentBlock

+      create depositorsList from proposalID
+      initiate deposit of sender in depositorsList at txSubmitProposal.InitialDeposit

       if (txSubmitProposal.InitialDeposit < ActiveProcedure.MinDeposit) then
         // MinDeposit is not reached